sotakao/STUOD_Hackathon_2021/README.md

 wget -r ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/storm/tracks/
 ```

 These data are stored in '.dat' format and can be read in `python` using modules such as `pandas`.
-Further information about the data can be found in the README file in `datasets/tropical_cyclones`.
+Further information about this data can be found in the README file.

 The extended version of the cyclone data can be found [here](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r00/access/netcdf/), which are in netCDF format.
 See the [accompanying documentation](https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access) for more details on this dataset.